 Even more interesting is the history behind this work.
-The City of Zurich organized a competition in 1922 to address the issue of darkness in Urania Police Station’s entrance.
+The City of Zurich organized a competition in 1922 to address the issue of darkness at Urania Police Station’s entrance.
 It was previously an orphanage’s former cellar.
 The idea was to brighten up the space just by using color.

 As this was also a strategy to give work to local artists so the competition was restricted to 6 artists.
 The winner was Augusto Giacometti (1877-1947), who by then was 45 years old.
 His winning proposal was an abstract, warm, red, flowery ceiling.

 Augusto created his own color system.
-According to him it was in order to be able to capture “moods and sounds”.
-In a radio lecture in 1933, titled “The color and I”, he defended the idea of understanding the macrocosm within the microcosm.
+According to him, it was in order to be able to capture “moods and sounds”.
+In a radio lecture in 1933, titled “The Color and I”, he defended the idea of understanding the macrocosm within the microcosm.
 He believed “that color must have a life of its own, detached from every object” by the example of observing a simple butterfly.
-Therefore, if you paint the animal by detaching the wing itself from the object (the butterfly), you would get to an abstract art of tiny color squares.
+Therefore, if you paint the animal by detaching the wing itself from the object (the butterfly), you would get an abstract art of tiny color squares.
 This statement proves it is fair to consider Augusto as an avant-garde artist working in abstract forms.

 All of these theories were put into practice in fourteen cupolas and five murals in the Urania Police Station’s foyer and entrance.
 It was later baptized Giacometti Hall for tourists, and Blüemlihalle (Flower Hall) for locals.

 The whole work took two years to complete (which was more than the artist calculated he would need) from 1923 to 1925, with the aid of three assistants.
 He boldly expected that each person could complete 1m² of painting per day.
 Due to pressure to meet a deadline, the artist decided to change the technique from Fresco to Secco.
-As a result the painting is less resistant and durable.
+As a result, the painting is less resistant and durable.

 Also worth visiting are the important commissions Augusto Giacometti got after this successful work.
 These include his stained glass windows at Grossmüster (1933) and at Fraumünster (1945), the two most significant churches in Zurich.